 If I want just a small part of my image focused (such as a lipstick), I choose big aperture, meaning a small aperture number on my camera.
 If I take a big flat lay with lots of products and want all the products to be sharp, I choose small aperture, meaning a big number on my camera.

-That said, Paintshop Pro is awesome and worth the small investment.
+Paintshop Pro is awesome and worth the small investment.
 It doesn’t require monthly or yearly payment like Lightroom does.
 You just have to buy it once and I think that’s a fair deal.
-It’s also easier to use than GIMP.
+It’s also super easy to use.
 You can use the ‘Essentials’ workspace that is very beginner-friendly or the ‘Complete’ workspace, that is better for pros.
 I use the Essentials mode and it has everything I need.

 It’s easy to play with lights and colors with Paintshop Pro.
 I can easily fix white balance, make dark photos light or make blurry photos sharp.
 And there are some really handy presets, that I use quite often.
 Paintshop Pro comes with some great beauty tools as well, for when you need to remove a pimple, make your skin look more tanned or smooth the skin.
 I personally try and edit my makeup photos very minimally, but I might still remove a monster-sized pimple from my skin or fix my skintone.